wsaqaf/mecodify/manual.md

 2. Fill in the **ID** field with a unique alphanumeric code of your choice so as to be associated with this case (e.g., westgate2013, ombudsman2015, SanBernardin2015)
 3. Fill in the **Name** field with a name of your choice, something readable for you to remember what the case is about (e.g., Tweets on #FreedomFest16 between 1 and 10 Oct 2016)
-4. Select the **Platform** to get the data from, as of Nov 2016, this is only confined to Twitter.
+4. Select the **Platform** to get the data from, as of now, this is only confined to Twitter.
 5. For Twitter, there are two **search methods** to choose from.
 'API Search' gets only results from the last 7 days and is much faster.
-The other is 'Web Search', which is much slower but can search in the past beyond 7 days.
-If you choose 'Web Search', you will have the option of deciding the start and end date of the search.
-6. For Search criteria, select **'Top results only'** only if you want to get a snapshot or overview of the results based on the specific platform's algorithm.
+6. For Search options, select **'Top results only'** only if you want to get a snapshot or overview of the results based on the specific platform's algorithm.
 The result will often just be a small sample of the whole dataset.
 Uncheck if you want to get all the data, which may take longer to fetch and process depending on the amount of the matching results.
 For cases that are expected to produce fewer than 200,000 results, it is advised to leave this option unchecked.
 7. Enter the **case search query**, which is basically the search term (e.g., "#SONA2015 OR #SONA" or "SONA 2015" or "2015 State of the Union Address").
 For twitter, check out [those tips](http://lifehacker.com/search-twitter-more-efficiently-with-these-search-opera-1598165519) on using operators for the best results.
 8. You can then enter optional **Details** on the case.
 This is a helpful field to provide a background about this particular case and why you think it is important to study.
 9. Enter the optional **URL** value if you wish to add an external reference.
 10. You can also enter the **Flags** value, which is a JSON set of flagged times and dates where you want to mark on the timeline.
 The below example shows how three flags can be added.
 You can insert as many flags as you want but please follow the given format:
 {"flags": [{
 "date_and_time": "YYYY-MM-DD HH:MM:SS",
 "title": "title1",
 "description": "description1"
 },
 {
 "date_and_time": "YYYY-MM-DD HH:MM:SS",
 "title": "title2",
 "description": "description2"
 },
 {
 "date_and_time": "YYYY-MM-DD HH:MM:SS",
 "title": "title3",
 "description": "description3"
 }]}
 **Note:** Before submitting any flags field, please validate it using a JSON validator such as [JSONlint](http://jsonlint.com).
 11. Finally, decide on the **Privacy** settings by selecting whther it will only be you who is able to view the case or if you wish to have other members see it.
 To have it shared with peers, it is probably better to have it 'public'.
 But if it is only you who is concerned with it, then keeping it as 'private' may be the better option.
 Note that no one except you -as the owner- is able to edit or delete the case regardless of this setting.